-We have in the past and may in the future acquire other businesses, products or technologies as well as pursue strategic alliances, joint ventures, technology licenses or investments in complementary businesses.
+We have in the past and may in the future acquire other businesses, products or technologies as well as pursue strategic alliances, joint ventures, licensing arrangements or investments in complementary businesses.
 We have limited or in some cases no experience in completing such transactions.
 Any of these transactions could be material to our financial condition and operating results and expose us to many risks, including without limitation:

-- disruption in our relationships with future customers or with current or future distributors or suppliers as a result of such a transaction; - unanticipated liabilities related to acquired companies;

-- difficulties integrating acquired personnel, technologies and operations into our existing business; - diversion of management time and focus from operating our business to acquisition integration challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - possible write-offs or impairment charges relating to acquired businesses; and - inability to develop a sales force for any additional product candidates.
+- disruption in our relationships with future customers or with current or future distributors or suppliers as a result of such a transaction; - · unanticipated liabilities related to acquired companies; - difficulties integrating acquired personnel, technologies and operations into our existing business; - diversion of management time and focus from operating our business to acquisition integration challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - possible write-offs or impairment charges relating to acquired businesses; - · disputes regarding intellectual property and/or the scope and interpretation of licensing terms; and - inability to develop a sales force for any additional product candidates.